Skip navigation

 Even if your signs are mild, see a doctor straight away.

-Can I take medicine to treat hepatitis delta?
+Can I take medicine to treat hepatitis D?

-Researchers are testing some new medicines for hepatitis delta.
-If you have hepatitis delta, you can talk to your doctor to see if there are any clinical trials you can take part in.
+Researchers are testing some new medicines for hepatitis D. If you have hepatitis D, you can talk to your doctor to see if there are any clinical trials you can take part in.

 It's important to keep going to check-ups with your doctor if you have hepatitis B every 6 to 12 months.
-It's even more important if you have hepatitis delta, because you are more likely to get liver damage.
-It is also important that your doctor knows you have hepatitis delta.
-This is because it can affect the results of some of your tests.
+It's even more important if you have hepatitis D, because you are more likely to get liver damage.
+It is also important that your doctor knows you have hepatitis D. This is because it can affect the results of some of your tests.

 References